-Professional Counselors and Health Services Professionals as Confidential Resources able to do so under applicable law.
+Professional Counselors and Health Services Professionals as Confidential Resources

+At Landmark College, the professional counselors and health services staff respect and protect confidential communications with clients to the extent that they are able to do so under applicable law.
 This means that in most cases, these confidential resources will not inform anyone of such communications without a client's consent, and the College will not endeavor to take any action in response to such communications.
 These professionals may have the responsibility to disclose otherwise-privileged information appropriately when they perceive an immediate and/or serious threat to any person or property.
 In addition, medical and mental health professionals are required by law to report any allegation of sexual assault of a person under age 18.